 One way to be encouraged as a Christian is to realize that I am sealed by the Spirit.
-That is to say a covenant binds connecting agreeable parties by promise providing commitment in the present and fidelity for the future.
-The completed transaction is authenticated by an official seal.
-The presence of the Holy Spirit within a believer offers the guarantee of authenticity—that I truly belong to Christ.
+That is to say, a covenant binds connecting agreeable parties by promise providing commitment in the present and fidelity for the future.
+An official seal authenticates the completed transaction.
+The presence of the Holy Spirit within a believer guarantees authenticity—that I truly belong to Christ.

 And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.Ephesians 1:13–14 NIV

 The ESV Study Bible offers these insights regarding the biblical use of the word seal, especially as used in Revelation 7:1–3.